-The Office of University Communications is responsible for any news media contacts to include; development and distribution of press releases, and initiate news broadcasts in reference to suspension of University operations with the approval of the President.
+Marketing Communication (MARCOMM) is responsible for any news media contacts to include; development and distribution of press releases, and initiate news broadcasts in reference to suspension of University operations with the approval of the President.
 In addition, the Office of University Communications will assist in the development and/or distribution of information to faculty/staff.
 Additional outlets are ASU Radio 92.7, Courier message service, ASU police vehicle intercom system, and electronic bulletin board.